JoshuaEbenezer/Max-Lloyd-quantization/README.md

 You will be asked to input values of n1-n6, as well as ratios of the probabilities of the three surfaces (p1,p2,p3).

-The program can easily diverge due to random initialization.
+The program may diverge due to random initialization.